 Consider alternatives to reduce discomfort from maintaining hand position.

-Key Takeaway: Get feedback from more users to account for diverse learning needs.
+What I'd Do Differently: Get feedback from more users to account for diverse learning needs.

 Rebuilding the platform in Unity to allow for more design features and better processing performance.